paraspell/xcm-tools/packages/sdk-pjs/README.md

 - Run end-to-end tests using `pnpm test:e2e`

-- Update Parachain registered assets in the map using script - `pnpm updateAssets`

-- Update XCM pallets in the map using script - `pnpm updatePallets`

-- Update existential deposits in the map using script - `pnpm updateEds`

 - Run all core tests and checks using `pnpm runAll`

 XCM SDK can be tested in [Playground](https://github.com/paraspell/xcm-tools/tree/main/apps/playground).